Mehtab Hossain

-Mehtab Hossain (born 5 September 1985) is an Indian former professional footballer and coach who played as a defensive midfielder.
+Mehtab Hossain (born 5 September 1985) is an Indian football manager and former footballer who serves as the head coach of the Bengal Super League club Sundarban Bengal Auto.
+He played as a defensive midfielder.

 During his career, Hossain has played for both of the Kolkata football giants, Mohun Bagan and East Bengal.
 He played with East Bengal for ten seasons, winning the Federation Cup three times.
 He also managed to gain 31 caps for the India national football team between 2005 and 2014, scoring twice for the country.
 On 2019, Mehtab started his coaching career as manager at Southern Samity in 2019–20 Calcutta Premier Division.
 He joined Bharatiya Janata Party on 21 July 2020 by taking party flag from BJP president of West Bengal Dilip Ghosh, but within 24 hours he changed his decision and resigned.

 Career

 Mehtab is a product of IFA's Baby League, which was the brain child of Legendary Football Secretary Shri Prodyut Dutta, which promoted football amongst the children and youth of Bengal.

 It was reported in June 2012, that he was on trial with Falkirk, Airdrie, and Exeter City FC on recommendation of his former teammate Alan Gow.

 He scored his first goal in the 2012–13 I-League in their penultimate match in the 6–0 win against United Sikkim F.C. on 8 May at Kolkata.
 Then he scored in the 5–1 win in Round of 16 match in 2013 AFC Cup match against Yangon United F.C. on 15 May at Kolkata.

 On 2015, Mehtab retired from international duty after being omitted from the 26-man squad for World Cup Qualifiers.

 Mehtab had more than 400 appearances in his career at six Indian clubs.